Impact Careers Full-time

 What makes you a great fit

-• Eligibility for Developed Vetting (DV) clearance and willingness to undergo the DV clearance process.
+• Eligibility for Developed Vetting (DV) clearance and a willingness to undergo the DV clearance process once in post, if not already held.

 • A PhD degree or equivalent professional experience in a field with significant use of both computer programming and advanced algorithmic, statistical or numerical techniques.